Achiefs/documentation.achiefs.github.io/docs/integrations.md

 # Summary

-FIM could be integrated with two platforms (one at the same time).
+FIM supports integration with two platforms (one at the same time).
 The integration will help users to store in the cloud all the events produced by FIM in a easy way.
 The stored events could be processed and analyzed lately.

 ---